 George Soros (1930 – ) Soros was born in Budapest, Hungary and despite his Jewish origins survived the Nazi occupation and the siege of Budapest.
 Soros emigrated to London where he became an impoverished student at the LSE.
 He wrote to every merchant bank in London asking for a job.
 From these beginnings, he became one of the most successful and wealthy investors in the world, with a net worth of over $23 billion.
 (2013)

 Pele (1940 – ) (Brazil, footballer) Pele grew up in poverty in Sao Paulo.
 He could not afford a proper football and practised with an improvised ball of newspaper.
 Aged 15, he signed with Santos FC.
-He went on to the greatest footballer of the century, winning three World Cups with Brazil, and scoring 1281 goals in 1363 games.
-Since retirement, Pele has become a global ambassador for sport and is a well-known advocate for overcoming poverty.
+He went on to become the greatest footballer of the century, winning three World Cups with Brazil and scoring 1,281 goals in 1,363 games.
+Since his retirement, Pele has become a global ambassador for sport and is a well-known advocate for overcoming poverty.

-Richard Branson (1950 – ) At school he was an academic failure, and left without any qualifications, Starting his own record shop with a small loan, Richard Branson became one of the most colourful and successful businessmen in the UK.
+Richard Branson (1950 – ) At school Branson was an academic failure and left without any qualifications.
+Starting his own record shop with a small loan, Richard Branson became one of the most colourful and successful businessmen in the UK.

 Anita Roddick (1942 – 2007) Born in a bomb shelter in Sussex during the Second World War to immigrant parents from Italy, Anita established a successful global business brand – The Body Shop.
 Her first shop was a modest unit, situated between two funeral parlours in Brighton, offering just 15 products related to skin care.
 The Body Shop became one of the first shops to promote animal rights and ethical concerns in business.